eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### API Stability Policy [1.iv]

 `CycloneDDS` provides API stability for PATCH release. `CycloneDDS` strives to provide API stability for MINOR release. `CycloneDDS` does guarantee API stability for MAJOR release.
-ROS 2 release is pinned to a Cyclone DDS release, e.g., 0.6.x or 0.7.x.
-The "x" here stands for patch releases and those are binary compatible.
-This does not preclude releasing 0.8.0 or 1.0.0.

 ### ABI Stability Policy [1.v]